Google’s local search results have given many businesses a boost, but now it seems the highest ranks have grown more elite…and more elusive.

 The three-pack results (also called a snack pack by SEO experts) have some advantages over the previous seven-pack returns, at least for viewers.
 The information in the search results is more legible and less cluttered, but at the expense of the at-a-glance information that leads consumers directly to your door.
 For instance, here is what you will now see in Google’s local search return box:

 - Approximate addresses.
-Google has removed the full street address from all snack pack listings, instead showing only listing the street name.
+Google has removed the full street address from all snack pack listings, instead of showing only listing the street name.
 Customers will be forced to click through to your website or the Google map listing in order to find your exact address.

 - Store hours.
 Opening and closing times are now featured at the bottom of each listing, including Google’s recent warning that a location is closed or will be closing soon.